 The following TSP code is designed to be run from Keithley Instruments Test Script Builder (TSB).
-TSB is a software tool that is available from the Keithley Instruments website.
+TSB is a software tool that is available from tek.com/keithley.
 You can install and use TSB to write code and develop scripts for TSP-enabled instruments.
 Information about how to use TSB is in the online help for TSB and in the "Introduction to TSP operation" section of the Model 2450 Reference Manual.